 To help our students fulfill their literature requirement, our program tries to offer reading- and craft-focused courses (ENGL 8596/8598) each term, but there are semesters where we cannot staff offerings in both genres, and in rare cases cannot offer courses in either genre.
 In those semesters, we encourage our students to take graduate literature courses offered by other faculty in the English Department.

 * In an MFA's first spring semester at UVA, they also take a two-credit section of a pedagogy seminar, ENGL 8900, which meets once a week for fifty minutes.
 The pedagogy seminar helps MFAs design a creative writing course that meets university, department, and program requirements, and also includes MFA observations of current 2300/2600 sections.
-Students choosing to stay for a third year may be required to take a three-credit pedagogy course in rhetoric and composition in the spring of their second year.
+Students choosing to stay for a third year are required to take a three-credit pedagogy course in rhetoric and composition in the spring of their second year.

 DEVIATING FROM STANDARD COURSEWORK